Trevor Chadwick: Legacy

-Chadwick is now commemorated in his home town of Swanage, Dorset with a children's playground named after him in the Recreation Ground.
-A bronze sculpture of Chadwick with two children by local sculptor Moira Purver has been designed and will shortly (2021) be cast and then installed in the recreation ground.
-Swanage Town Council has approved (2020) the installation of a blue plaque commemorating Chadwick at Swanage railway station.
-The statue was erected on 29 August 2022.
+Chadwick has been commemorated in his hometown of Swanage, Dorset, with a children's playground named after him in the Recreation Ground.
+A bronze sculpture of Chadwick with two children by local sculptor Moira Purver has been installed in the recreation ground; the statue was erected on 29 August 2022.
+Swanage Town Council approved in 2020 the installation of a blue plaque commemorating Chadwick at Swanage railway station.

+Chadwick's son was the British novelist Charles Chadwick (1932–2025).

+Chadwick was a recipient of the British Hero of the Holocaust award in January 2018 for saving Jewish lives.

+Alex Sharp played Chadwick in the 2023 film One Life.